Codex tools: Log in / create account

 }

-If the blog user has non-default permalinks enabled, we can go one step further in the previous custom archives example, and enable the URL example.com/blog/geostate/oregon to also list all posts tagged with the state of Oregon.
-To do this, we add to WordPress's "rewrite rules", which basically tell WordPress how to interpret permalink-style URLs.
-Specifically, we add a rewrite rule that tells WordPress to interpret /geostate/oregon URLs the same as ?geostate=oregon.
+If the blog administrator has non-default permalinks enabled, we can further refine our previous custom archives example, and rewrite the URL example.com/blog?geostate=oregon as example.com/blog/geostate/oregon.
+WordPress's "rewrite rules" are used to tell WordPress how to interpret permalink-style URLs.
 (See Query Overview for more information on the rewrite process.)

-In practice, to define a new rewrite rule, there are two steps: (1) "flush" the cached rewrite rules using an init filter, to force WordPress to recalculate the rewrite rules, and (2) use the generate_rewrite_rules action to add a new rule when they are calculated.
-Here's the "flush" code:
+In practice, there are two steps to defining a new rewrite rule : (1) "flush" the cached rewrite rules using the flush_rewrite_rules() or by going to settings > permalinks and clicking "save" from within the wp-admin.
+Both methods force WordPress to refresh the stored rewrite rules. (note: To save resources, one should avoid using the flush_rules any more than it is necessary) (2) use the generate_rewrite_rules action to add a new rule when they are calculated.
+Here's the sample "flush" code:

 The rule generation is slightly more complex.
-Basically, the rewrite rules array is an associative array whose keys are regular expressions that match potential permalink URLs, and whose values are the corresponding non-permalink-style URLs they correspond to.
-So, to define a rewrite rule that matches URLs like /geostate/oregon (with arbitrary states), and tells WordPress it should correspond to ?geostate=oregon, we do the following:
+Basically, the rewrite rules array is an associative array with permalink URLs as regular expressions (regex) keys, and the corresponding non-permalink-style URLs as values.
+The following defines a rule that maps URLs like /geostate/oregon to a URL request like ?geostate=oregon :

 add_action('generate_rewrite_rules', 'geotags_add_rewrite_rules');